apache/maven-resolver/src/site/markdown/common-misconceptions.md

   new ScopeDependencySelector("test", "provided")
 ```

-This means, that "current node" dependencies in "test" and "provided" scope
+This means, that "current dependency node" dependencies in "test" and "provided" scope
 will be simply omitted from the graph.
 In other words, this filter builds
 the "downstream runtime classpath" of supplied artifact (i.e. "what is needed by the
 artifact at runtime when I depend on it").